 #2.
 May Cause Employee Frustration

 While the purpose of job rotation is to increase employee satisfaction, it may also lead to frustration.
 Frequent changes to different job positions can be tiring for people.
-For example, if a team member is just getting up to speed with their current work, being moved to a new role can be highly demotivating.
+It can take a lot of time to learn a new job, not to mention a lot of concentration too.
+For example, if a team member is just getting up to speed with their new tasks, being moved to a new role can be highly demotivating.

 Job rotation may be unpleasantly stressful for some people, or they may have adjustment issues.
 Others may just want to get better in a single field rather than covering several ones.
 It’s important to note these personal preferences so you can avoid any unnecessary employee turnover.